Exploring Beit Shean: A Visitor's Guide

 If you want to relive the glory days of ancient Rome, this well-preserved archaeological site is one of the best places in the country to visit.
 Much of the Roman city has managed to survive, with the colonnaded streets and temple remnants offering you the chance to have a peek into the lifestyle here under Roman rule.
 The setting, in a valley surrounded by gorgeous mountain scenery, is extremely dramatic adding to the heady atmosphere of past grandeur.

-The Roman theater in Bet Shean, built in the late second century, in the reign of Septimius Severus, is the best preserved Roman theater in Israel.
-It had seating for 6,000 spectators.
-The lower part of the structure with its semicircular tiers of seating was built into the ground; the upper part is borne on massive substructures, with nine entrances (vomitoria) leading to the horizontal gangway (diazoma) half way up the auditorium.
-From the vomitoria short, narrow passages branch off, leading to small rooms, originally domed, of unknown function.
-The upper tiers of seating have been partly destroyed, but the lower rows are excellently preserved.
-There are substantial remains of the stage wall, which was originally richly decorated with columns and statues; behind it are numerous architectural fragments.
+Built during the reign of Septimius Severus, during the late 2nd century, Beit Shean's Roman Theatre is the best preserved in Israel.
+It had seating for 6,000 spectators, with the lower part of the structure built into the ground and holding semicircular tiers of seating.
+The upper part is born on massive substructures with nine entrances leading to the horizontal gangway halfway up the auditorium.
+The upper seating tiers have been partly destroyed, but the lower seating rows are excellently preserved.
+There are also substantial remains of the stage wall which was originally richly decorated with columns and statues.

-On the east side of Bet Shean, on the road from Tiberias, is the Municipal Park, with a small open-air theater.
-In this park is the Turkish Seraglio of 1905, with antique columns framing the doorway.
-From here King Saul Street (Rehov Shaul Hamelech) bears right, passes an area in which remains of the Roman hippodrome were found and comes to a road on the right which runs down to the Roman theater.
+The Seraglio (Ottoman government building) is on the east side of Beit Shean and acts as a visitor center for the archaeological site.
+Note the antique columns framing the doorway to the building.
+From here, King Saul Street bears right, passing an area where remains of a Roman hippodrome were found, and comes to a road on the right, which runs down to the Roman theater.